Oneprofile vs RudderStack: Warehouse Optional

-Oneprofile vs RudderStack: no warehouse, no data team
+Oneprofile vs RudderStack: warehouse optional, no data team

 RudderStack is built for data engineers with warehouses.
 Oneprofile syncs your tools directly with published pricing.